hanruihua/intelligent-robot-simulator/README.md

 # intelligent-robot-simulator

-A simple 2D simulator for the mobile robots to perform the navigation algorithm, which is used in the [intelligent-robot](https://github.com/hanruihua/intelligent-robot) repository.
+A simple 2D simulator for the mobile robots to perform the robotics algorithm.

 ## Prerequisite